-I suggest the investor to diversify the portfolio as much that she should not lose her peace of mind by being overly concerned about it.
+We suggest that the investor should diversify the portfolio as much that she should not lose her peace of mind by being overly concerned about it.
 If owning 100 stocks makes her feel comfortable, then she should have it.
 However, this article is aimed at conveying the message that the diversification benefit of 30 or 100 stocks is almost the same.
-On the contrary, larger number of stocks would hurt portfolio performance, as any good performing stock would be able to have only a small impact on the overall portfolio returns.
+On the contrary, a larger number of stocks would hurt portfolio performance, as any good performing stock would be able to have only a small impact on the overall portfolio returns.

 Steps for building a portfolio with ideal number of stocks

-An investor should take following steps to build the personalized portfolio ideal for an investor:
+An investor should take the following steps to build the personalized portfolio ideal for an investor:

 Step 1: Always, first look for opportunities in the existing stocks in the portfolio.